PureNimble/ISEP-LAPR4/docs/sprintb/us_1003/01.requirements-engineering/readme.md

 ### 1.4.
 Found out Dependencies

-* **US 1002 - Register Job Openings:** To list all job opening, it is necessary to have a job opening registered.
+* **US 1002 - Register Job Openings:** To list all job openings, it is necessary to have a job opening registered.

 ### 1.5 Input and Output Data